orlando-sandi/Spotify-Backend/README.md

 3 - Download the `secrets.properties` you were provided with and store it inside the resources folder.
 This file contains the Spotify authentication string.

+- You may also duplicate the `secrets.template.properties` file and enter your own values,

 4 -  Run the following command to install the dependencies:
 ```bash
 mvn install